abelardopardo/ontask_b/docs_src/Using/details.rst

 Attributes
-  This is simply a dictionary of pairs ``(name, value)`` so that when a ``name`` appears in a personalised text, it is replaced by the ``value``.
+  This is simply a dictionary of pairs ``(name, value)`` so that when a ``name`` appears in a personalized text, it is replaced by the ``value``.
 The main use of these attributes is when a value has to appear in various locations and you may want to change all its occurrences.
 For example, the instructor name could be included as one of the attributes so that if it changes, modifying